-All there is to know about the art of Tapear!
-A way of life for Spaniards and a delicious way to explore and get the essence of beautiful Spain.
+All there is to know about Tapas!
+The ultimate way of life for Spaniards and also a delicious way to explore and get the essence of beautiful Spain.

-Tapas is a way of life for Spaniards, it’s definitely not a simple meal nor a snack, it’s a social event.
-A great way to meet friends and “charlar“, chat around a beverage, whether a wine, beer or vermouth, while eating up a small bite and enjoy good company.
-Many believe tapas are those many small plates you put in the middle of the table to share in between a few people but truth be told a “tapa” is made for one person only and by tradition eaten standing up at the bar.
+Tapas are not a simple meal nor a snack, it’s a social event, a way of living, a philosophy in Spain.
+A great way to meet friends to chat around a beverage, whether a wine, beer or vermouth, while eating up a small bite.
+Many believe tapas are those many small plates you accumulate in the middle of the table to share in between a group of people but truth be told a “tapa” is originally thought for one person only and by tradition eaten standing up at the bar.
 If you want to share plates you’ll need a “ración” which is a slightly bigger portion.

-Back at it’s origin, you wouldn’t order “tapas” per se, you would order a drink and a free small bite would automatically accompany it.
+Back at its origin, you wouldn’t order “tapas” per se, you would order a drink and a free small bite would come by magic with it.
 Nowadays the formula changed quite a bit.
 You still can find the old traditional tapas way here and there, especially in Granada, although now you’ve got to pay for it and choose which one you’d like.
 Today everything is permitted and sitting at the table and ordering many “tapas” or more precisely “raciones” to share is fairly common.
 Some tapas can be shared between 2 persons but usually a ración is a better deal if you plan to share between 2-4 persons.

-In Spain, they love their tapas so much they use many terms for it like: ir de tapas (going for tapas), A tapear!
-(Let’s go eat Tapas!), algo para picar (something to nibble on), etc. This delicious social ritual is a great way to experience Spain and its people!
+In Spain, they love their tapas so much, you’ll often hear those few expressions: ir de tapas (going for tapas), A tapear!
+(Let’s go eat Tapas!), algo para picar (something to nibble on), etc. This delicious social ritual is a great way if not the best to experience Spain and its people!

 The origin of Tapas